Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

 Unfortunately, this term is not clearly defined under U.S. immigration law.

-But a conviction for one or more aggravated felonies in California always counts as a serious crime if the immigrant was sentenced to a total of 5 years or more.
+But a conviction for one or more aggravated felonies in California always counts as a serious crime.
+Conviction of just one offense in this category will make an alien ineligible for asylum.
+The alien will also be ineligible for withholding of removal if he or she was sentenced to a total of 5 years or more for one or more crimes considered an aggravated felony.

-Other crimes may also be considered particularly serious, depending on “the nature of the conviction, the type of sentence imposed, and the circumstances and underlying facts of the conviction.”
+Other crimes may also be considered particularly serious, depending on “the nature of the conviction, the type of sentence imposed, and the circumstances and underlying facts of the conviction.”2

 Crimes against people are more likely to be categorized as “particularly serious” than crimes against property.
-This is especially true when a crime involves the use of or threat of force or violence.
+This is especially true when a crime involves the use of or threat of force or violence.3

 Drug crimes (other than simple possession of small amounts of drugs for personal use) are also frequently considered serious crimes for purposes of determining whether to grant asylum or withholding of removal.